jose-pittl

 Key methods

-• gene expression and genomic/transcriptomics
+• analysis of gene expression and genomic/transcriptomic data

 • flow cytometry and fluorometric method development